Multiple sclerosis: 5 things to know about MS

 3. It can be difficult to diagnose

-MS can be difficult to diagnose because many symptoms overlap with those of other diseases and conditions.
-Unfortunately, this means it can take time for doctors to make a diagnosis.
-They may order multiple tests to rule out other conditions first.
+Diagnosing MS can be challenging because many of its symptoms overlap with those of other conditions.
+This means that it can take time for a doctor to reach a diagnosis.

-"Advances in MS management focus both on disease modification as well as symptomatic management," said CEO of The Consortium of Multiple Sclerosis Centers and nurse practitioner June Halper.
-"While treatment regimens have become more complex and more challenging to the person with MS, there is now a clear message of hope for the future."
+"Advances in MS management focus both on disease modification as well as symptomatic management.
+While treatment regimens have become more complex and more challenging to the person with MS, there is now a clear message of hope for the future"

 4. It affects more women than men

 More than twice as many women develop MS as men, according to the NINDS.
 However, experts do not know why.

 Symptoms usually appear between the ages of 20 and 40, but MS can develop at any age.

 At this age, women with MS can experience complications with their sexual and reproductive health, especially during pregnancy.

 Medical student Jen Finelli described working with a female who had MS and her unique struggles while preparing to get pregnant:

 "We had a sweet, sweet patient on one of my rotations who had MS attacks so severe she went blind, and she was concerned when she became pregnant, because she needed her medications to prevent these horrible attacks.
 She told us that she'd quit her medications to protect her baby if she had to!"